tinglesoftware/dependabot-azure-devops/README.md

 ### Notes

-1. Timezone support is not yet available in Kubernetes ([Issue 1](https://github.com/kubernetes/kubernetes/issues/47202), [Issue 2](https://github.com/kubernetes/kubernetes/issues/78795)).
-If this is important to you, consider using [cronjobber](https://github.com/hiddeco/cronjobber).
-2. History for successful and failed jobs is restricted to 1 (change to suit you).
+1. History for successful and failed jobs is restricted to 1 (change to suit you).
-3. Jobs are removed after 2 days (`ttlSecondsAfterFinished: 172800`).
+2. Jobs are removed after 2 days (`ttlSecondsAfterFinished: 172800`).
 No need keep it for too long.
-4. Jobs run duration is capped at 1 hour (`activeDeadlineSeconds: 3600`).
+3. Jobs run duration is capped at 1 hour (`activeDeadlineSeconds: 3600`).
 This should be enough time.
-5. Labels can be used to find cronjobs created.
+4. Labels can be used to find cronjobs created.
-6. Annotations can be used to store extra data for comparison but not searching/finding e.g. package ecosystem.
+5. Annotations can be used to store extra data for comparison but not searching/finding e.g. package ecosystem.

 ## Hosted version